Can Vinegar Kill Ants?

 Lemon Juice

 Lemon juice can repel ants.
 However, this is not a long-term solution.
 Like vinegar, lemon juice has acidic properties that can destroy ant trails.
-Put it in a spray bottle and spray them on the problem area.
+Put it in a spray bottle and spray the problem area.

 Chalk